This is CNBC's live blog covering European markets.

 European markets: Here are the opening calls

-European stock markets are expected to open mixed Wednesday.
+European markets are heading for a broadly higher open Wednesday.

 The U.K.'s FTSE 100 index is expected to open 2 points lower at 7,485, Germany's DAX 35 points higher at 15,175, France's CAC up 15 points at 7,103 and Italy's FTSE MIB 57 points higher at 25,915, according to data from IG.